Therapy

 My co-parenting therapy involves blending my expertise in both family law mediation and psychotherapy to support separated couples with developing respectful parenting relationships free from aggression, coercion, and control.

 I also support clients with complex alternative relationship styles such as polyamory and ethical non-monogamy (including both open-relating and swinging).
 This includes individuals, couples, triads, quads and any number of other permutations of intimate relating models.
 These relationships come with the need for open and effective communication skills to help navigate issues such as jealousy, abandonment and agreements around relating with others and safe sexual practices.
-This work includes supporting people of all gender identities (including non-binary and my preferred pronouns are he/him/his), sexual orientations (I am completely Queer / LGBTQIA+ friendly) and sexual practices (such as kink, BDSM and fetishes).
+This work includes supporting people of all gender identities (including non-binary), sexual orientations (I am completely Queer / LGBTQIA+ friendly) and sexual practices (such as kink, BDSM and fetishes).
 I do this from a trauma-informed framework sensitive to the harm caused by the isolation, stigmatisation and/or ostracism often associated with alternative lifestyle practices.

 I regularly hold workshops relating to consent and sexuality.
 My facilitation adopts a Gestalt framework based on the Paradoxical Theory of Change, which focuses on self-acceptance and honouring what naturally becomes figural for each participant.
 My facilitation is also informed by Betty Martin’s seminal Wheel of Consent and Matthias Schwenteck’s cutting-edge Somatic Consent.